 A Word On Egyptian Cotton & Thread Count From Founder, Susan Dollenmaier

-There are other long staple cottons produced with a brand, such as Sea Island and Pima and Supima.
-In addition, there are long staple cottons grown with no brand or trade name attached.
+There are other long staple cottons produced outside of Egypt, such as Sea Island and Pima and Supima.
+In addition, there are long staple cottons available with no brand or trade name attached.
 Not all cotton grown in Egypt is ELS.
 Just as the French are capable of marketing an inferior wine, the same holds true for cotton.

 Following please find the official description of the plant producing ELS:

-Gossypium barbadense, also known as extra-long staple (ELS) cotton, is a species of cotton plant that has been cultivated to have ELS fibres – fibres longer than 34 millimetres (13⁄8 in) – which are associated with high quality cotton cloth.
+Gossypium barbadense, also known as extra-long staple (ELS) cotton, is a species of cotton plant that has been cultivated to have ELS fibres – fibres longer than 3.4 centimeters (1.34 inches) – which are associated with high quality cotton cloth.

 Premium sheeting should be produced with extra long staple cotton no matter the thread count.

-The thread count is another story all together.
+The thread count is another story altogether.
 Thread count refers to threads per square inch.
 It was originally developed as a way to distinguish between percale and muslin.
 Anything over 180 TC was considered percale.
 Anything less, was considered muslin.

 The thread count, has nothing to do with the staple length.
 Premium sheeting should be produced with ELS cotton no matter the thread count.
 The hand and durability will be better.
-It is possible to have a low thread count sheet woven with long staple cotton that is not only acceptable, but preferred by some, such as a crisp percale.
+It is possible to have a low thread count sheet woven with long staple cotton that is not only acceptable, but preferred by some, such as a crisp percale or voile.

 All cotton sheeting produced by Anichini utilizes long staple cotton.